Top Hollande aide quits in conflict of interest row

 ($17,300).

-However, IGAS said in a statement it had no record of authorising collaboration with drugs firms in recent years.
+However, IGAS said in a statement it had no record of authorizing collaboration with drugs firms in recent years.

 Mediapart said Morelle, while at IGAS, had "worked in secret for pharmaceutical laboratories", including arranging meetings between Lundbeck and people involved in pricing drugs in France.